 There will be several ways to mitigate the hazards identified in the report.
 All mitigation options will have their pros and cons, depending on your site, your hazards and your specific needs.

 In this article, we’ll look at the benefits of blast-resistant modular buildings, which are one possible mitigation option for occupied buildings in a hazardous area.
 You may also want to consider other options, like blast-retrofitting existing buildings, or locating your buildings outside of the hazardous areas of your site.
+We pride ourselves on our knowledge of safety and blast resistance, and we share that whenever we can.

 1. Staff, Equipment, and Assets are Protected During a Catastrophic Event